-Anderson 'won't return' for Scotland as manager 'turns down Rangers'
+Anderson 'won't return to Scotland fold' - gossip

 Clarke is wary of overhyping Doak.
 (Edinburgh Evening News)

-Meanwhile, the Scotland boss will make "one or two" additions to his squad before next month's trip to Spain.
+Meanwhile, the Scotland boss will make "one or two" additions to his squad before next month's trip to face Spain.
 (Scotsman)

 Defender Ryan Porteous says Scotland will improve after being well beaten by England this week.
 (Herald - subscription required)